userver-framework/userver/scripts/docs/en/userver/component-system.md

 |--------------|----------------------------------------------------|---------------|
 | load-enabled | set to `false` to disable loading of the component | true          |

+@anchor static-configs-validation
+### Static configs validation

+To validate static configs, define member function of your component `GetStaticConfigSchema()` and specialize variable `components::kHasValidate`

+@snippet components/component_sample_test.cpp  Sample user component schema

+@snippet components/component_sample_test.hpp  Sample kHasValidate specialization

+All schemas and sub-schemas must have `description` field and can have `defaultDescription` field if they have a default value.
+@note There are plans to use it to generate documentation.

+Supported types:
+* Scalars: `boolean`, `string`, `integer`, `double`
+* `object` must have options `additionalProperties` and `properties`
+* `array` must have option `items`

 ## Startup context
 On component construction a components::ComponentContext is passed as a second parameter to the constructor of the component.
 That context could